mecid/mecid.github.io/_posts/2020-06-17-the-magic-of-animatable-values-in-swiftui.md

 ```

 Here we have a *Line* struct that conforms to the *Shape* protocol.
 All shapes in *SwiftUI* conform to *Animatable* protocol, but as you can see, there is no animation while running the example. *SwiftUI* doesn't animate our line because the framework doesn't know how to animate it.

+> To learn more about *Shape API* in *SwiftUI*, take a look at my ["Building BarChart with Shape API in SwiftUI" post](/2019/08/14/building-barchart-with-shape-api-in-swiftui/).

 By default, shape returns the instance of *EmptyAnimatableData* struct as its *animatableData*. *SwiftUI* allows us to use *EmptyAnimatableData* whenever we don't know how to animate the value.
 Let's solve the problem by replacing *EmptyAnimatableData* with some value.